Pension freedoms introduced back in 2015 have made it much easier to take an income from your retirement savings as and when you need it.

 The main risk of pension drawdown is that you might end up taking too much money out of your pension savings too soon.
 If you do this, or if your investments don’t perform as you’d hoped, you could run out of money, leaving you with only the State Pension to fall back on.

-You also need to be careful how much you take out using pension drawdown.
-Only 25% of your pension can be taken as tax-free cash, so if you take out more than this, these withdrawals will be taxed at your marginal rate of income tax, which means the more you take out, the bigger your tax bill will be.
-It therefore makes sense to draw an income gradually to help reduce the amount of tax you have to pay.
+Bear in mind that only 25% of your pension can be taken as tax-free cash, so if you take out more than this, these withdrawals will be taxed at your marginal rate of income tax, which means the more you take out, the bigger your tax bill will be.
+It can therefore make sense to draw an income gradually to help reduce the amount of tax you have to pay.

 It’s also worth remembering that taking a lump sum payment out of your pension via drawdown could affect your entitlement to means-tested benefits, such as Universal Credit, Housing Benefit or Pension Credit.
 Once taken out of your pension they will be classed as capital in any calculations for means tested benefits.
 You can read more about how lump sum payments and savings can affect means-tested benefits here.